[This article was originally published in 2018 by Trucks, Parts, Service. It has been updated to include more timely information.]

 Find a business that fits

 For business owners looking to buy, the first step in a successful acquisition is determining the type of business to target.
-For aftermarket operations, this means evaluating areas of operation, growth potential, services offered, industry reputation and customer ledger.
+For dealers and aftermarket operations, this means evaluating areas of operation, growth potential, services offered, industry reputation and customer ledger.

 As one of North America’s largest independent distributors, Inland Truck Parts uses census data and economic reports to identify markets that can support a minimum sales threshold for one of its stores, says Klein.
 While such research has yielded potential greenfield opportunities in the past, Klein says in most cases Inland will find its best avenue for expansion is through acquisition.